 Dubrovnik’s merit as a tourist attraction has been even more exacerbated in recent years as it has provided a backdrop for a number of scenes in Game of Thrones.
 There are a number of companies offering ridiculously priced tours but I discovered the lovely Brands and Films Blog which highlighted a few spots which we managed to see.
 Also whilst you’re in the old town I suggest wandering down a few back streets where no tourists seem to be and you’ll instantly feel as if you’re walking the narrow streets of King’s Landing.

-The old town is awash with fancy restaurants and whist the terraces look like a charming place to sit they are far too pricey for a budget traveller.
+The old town is awash with fancy restaurants and whist the terraces look like a charming place to sit they are far too pricey if you’re trying to experience Dubrovnik on a budget.
 Step outside the city walls and you’ll find a number of “pekaras” (bakeries to you and I).
 They serve up a variety of delicious pastries but our favourite was the Börek filled with meat, spinach or cheese.
 It’s a traditional Bosnian pastry but you’ll find it everwhere in Croatia and the best thing is that they are super cheap and one of the most filling things I’ve ever consumed.